GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 **Note:** Add ingress firewall rules to allow inbound network traffic as per your security policy.

-## Configuration - Check Point Secrurity Gateway
+## Configuration - Check Point Security Gateway

 To create an Interoperable Device for Cloud VPN on the Check Point SmartConsole: